COURSE DESCRIPTION

 Learning and teaching methods: lectures, discussions classes

-Course Syllabus
+Course syllabus

-Content (Syllabus outline)
+Content (Syllabus outline):

-• an overview of current theories
+• an overview of the history of landscape archaeology research

-• other tools in digital archaeology
+• digital methods in landscape archaeology

-• working with other remote sensing data
+• working with airborne LiDAR and other remote sensing data

-• archaeological interpretation of data
+• archaeological interpretation of landscape data

 Readings